How-to guide

 Involuntary churn, resulting from failed payment transactions, poses a significant challenge for subscription businesses, impacting revenue and eroding the customer base.
 To mitigate involuntary churn, companies must adopt proactive and sophisticated payment retry logic.
 This strategy involves intelligent systems that can identify failed payments and automatically attempt to retry charges at optimal times, or when success is most likely.

 Additionally, leveraging communication channels to notify customers about payment failures and providing them with easy ways to update their payment information is essential.
 Transparency and simplicity in these communications can significantly reduce friction, encouraging customers to take swift action to resolve payment issues.
-Ultimately, tackling involuntary churn requires a blend of advanced technology, strategic communication, and an understanding of customer behavior to ensure the seamless continuation of subscription services.
+Minimizing churn rate and understanding customer behavior go hand in hand with the billing management platform you choose.
+Instead of building custom solutions, you can have plug and play campaigns that are ready to go!

 Learn more about Recurly’s churn management solutions.